 Being a small town, Wofford Heights does not have a public transit system used by locals to get to and from work.

-The citizens of Wofford Heights have a very low rate of college education: just 9.04% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Wofford Heights has a very low overall level of education: only 9.04% of people over 25 hold a 4-year college degree or higher.

 The people who call Wofford Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wofford Heights residents report their race to be White, followed by Native American.
 Wofford Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.59% of the town’s residents.
 Important ancestries of people in Wofford Heights include Irish, German, English, Dutch, and Ukrainian.